-- 1. Define the concept of a 'health system', and its core objectives, elements and functions.
-Understand the debates around boundaries of a health system, and major theories and research approaches related to the understanding of health systems. - 2.
+- 1. Define the concept of a 'health system', and operationalise its core objectives, elements and functions in different contexts.
+Understand key global debates with regards to health systems, and major theories and research approaches related to health systems functioning. - 2.
 Drawing on a range of key approaches and models, to analyse health systems and the role of historical and political factors influencing these. - 3.
-Assess the role of different health care system configurations to promoting good health, access to services, equity, and economic and wider social outcomes.
+Assess the role of different health care system configurations to promoting good health, access to services, equity, and economic and wider social outcomes. - 4.
+Critically appraise and apply key concepts and approaches to health systems evaluation and performance measurement, the role of policy actors, and global influences on health systems - 5.
+Designing and applying a health systems approach to major health challenges in different contexts.